-- 7.1.
-Any students caught using a handheld technology to cheat on tests or assessments will face disciplinary action. - 7.2.
-Any student who uses vulgar, derogatory, or obscene language while using a mobile phone will face disciplinary action. - 7.3.
-Students with handheld technology may not engage in personal attacks, harass another person, post private information about another person, take/send photos or objectionable images, and make inappropriate phone calls.
+7.1.
+Any students caught using a handheld technology, such as mobile phones/laptops/iDevices/tablets etc., to cheat on tests or assessments will face disciplinary action as sanctioned by the principal.

+7.2.
+Any student who uses vulgar, derogatory, or obscene language while using a mobile phone will face disciplinary action as sanctioned by the principal.

+7.3.
+Students with handheld technology, such as mobile phones/laptops/iDevices/tablets etc., may not engage in personal attacks, harass another person, post private information about another person, take/send photos or objectionable images, and make inappropriate phone calls.
 Students using mobile phones to bully other students/staff will face disciplinary action as sanctioned by the principal and/or the police.
-(It should be noted that it is a criminal offence to use a handheld technology to menace, harass, or offend another person.)
+(It should be noted that it is a criminal offence to use a handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., to menace, harass, or offend another person.)